jinaga/jinaga.js/test/specification/specification.md

 ## Tuples

-The result of a query is a set of tuples.
+The result of a specification is a set of tuples.
 Each member of a tuple is a labeled fact.
 The group of facts in the tuple are consistent with the paths and existential conditions.